 - 2.0.0: A major release that adds significant new features and changes.

-Every programming language provides a way to see its version via command and Go is no different.
+Every programming language provides a way to see its version via command and Go no different.

 go help version

-The `go help version` command prints detailed information about the version of Go that you have installed on your system.
-It provides information about the Go version, the compiler and linker versions, and the target operating system and architecture.
+The `go help version` command prints detailed information about the Go version you have installed on your system.
+It provides information about the Go, compiler, linker versions, and target operating system and architecture.

 Check what version of Go a binary was built with